mk-fg/incremetal-disk-compare-and-sync/README.md

 unmapped chunks efficiently, without mapping all blocks or extents via older ioctl() APIs, and is a very simple "seek/read/write loop" for this one task.

-Can be built with: `nim c -d:release --opt:size sparse_patch.nim && strip sparse_patch`\
+Can be built with: `nim c -d:release -d:strip -d:lto_incremental --opt:size sparse_patch.nim`\
 Usage info: `./sparse_patch -h`

 Especially if using custom block sizes (e.g. smaller than default 4096), make